yuanmingchen922/DHL.1/Update_Version_3.md

 ## Iteration Version 3

-## This Markdown file is the iteration of the model, objective function, constraints, with detailed mathematical proof anda  few key notes from the theorem.
+## This Markdown file is the iteration of the model, objective function, constraints, with detailed mathematical proof and a few key notes from the theorem.
 My formula represents a mathematically rigorous Lagrangian dual of the facility-distribution optimization model

-## Author: Mingchen Yuan, my2878@columbia.edu, mingcy@umich.edu, yuanmingchen922@gmail.com, @yuanmingchen922
+## Author: Mingchen Yuan, my2878@columbia.edu, mingcy@umich.edu, yuanmingchen922@gmail.com
 ## Github Link: "https://github.com/yuanmingchen922/DHL.1"